popphp/docs/reference/pop_config.rst

     bar = 1
     baz = 2

-You would just passed that file into the constructor on object instantiation:
+You would just pass that file into the constructor on object instantiation, and then access the configuration values like so:

 .. code-block:: php